All the entries were amazing! Winners anounced here.

-We want to know: Why did you get into computing and what do you get out of it?
+We asked: Why did you get into computing and what do you get out of it?

 The best videos will be hosted here, on our website, and promoted on social media.